 Berklee College of Music Archives

-While Berklee Archives is closed until further notice, archives staff are available to perform limited research services to Berklee Community Members, and to assist patrons with access to our rich set of Digital resources.
-We are, regretfully, unable to grant access to physical collections or provide copies of event recordings.
-To contact us, please use the Ask us webform or send an email to email@example.com.
+Berklee Archives is currently operating at reduced capacity.
+Archives staff are available to perform limited research services to Berklee community members, and to assist patrons with access to our rich set of Digital resources.
+Due to space limitations, we are unable to grant access to physical collections, but patrons may submit requests for digital access to Berklee event recordings.
+To contact us, please use the Ask us webform or send an email to firstname.lastname@example.org.
 Our goal is to respond within 72 hours.

 Students, faculty, staff, and alumni: What are you creating in the time of COVID-19?
 Berklee Archives seeks contributions for the Berklee COVID-19 Creative Arts Archiving Project

 The Berklee College of Music Archives documents Berklee's history, activities, and contributions, with additional special collections in jazz and popular music.
 Areas of emphasis include the Schillinger System of Musical Composition and the history of jazz in Boston.

 The Archives is located in the Stan Getz Library at 150 Massachusetts Ave. in Boston, Massachusetts.
 Access to archival materials is available by appointment, Monday - Friday from 9 a.m. to 5 p.m., with evening hours (5 p.m. to 9 p.m.) available upon request.